oyvindberg/typo/site-in/other-features/flexible.md

 title: Compatible with your project
 ---

-Much care has been taken while developing typo to support many existing projects.
+Much care has been taken while developing Typo to support many existing projects.

-If you have a Scala 2 project with thousands of lines of database code, you have the option of integrating typo piece-by-piece into your code base.
+If you have a Scala 2 project with thousands of lines of database code, you have the option of integrating Typo piece-by-piece into your code base.

 ## Developed in the Scala 2/3 shared subset